Buddy Rose: National Wrestling Alliance (1976–1982)

-However on November 17, 1979, Rose finally broke through when he defeated Stasiak to win the PNW Heavyweight Championship.
+However, on November 17, 1979, Rose finally broke through when he defeated Stasiak to win the PNW Heavyweight Championship.
 His first title reign saw defenses against Roddy Piper, Ron Bass, King Parsons, and Don Leo Jonathan.
-He would finally lose the title on March 22, 1980 to Rick Martel.
-While he was initially unable to regain the championship, he feuded with Martell, Piper, and The Sheepherders for much of the year.
-On July 28, 1980 he and Wiskoski defeated The Sheepherders in a loser leaves town match; on August 8 Martell & Piper defeated them to win the vacant PNW Tag-Team Championship.
+He would finally lose the title on March 22, 1980, to Rick Martel.
+While he was initially unable to regain the championship, he feuded with Martel, Piper, and The Sheepherders for much of the year.
+On July 28, 1980, he and Wiskoski defeated The Sheepherders in a loser leaves town match; on August 8 Martel & Piper defeated them to win the vacant PNW Tag-Team Championship.

-On August 16, 1980 Rose defeated Martel to regain the PNW Northwest Heavyweight Championship, and following this triumph by defeating Roddy Piper in a loser leaves town encounter on September 20 in Portland, Oregon.
+On August 16, 1980, Rose defeated Martel to regain the PNW Northwest Heavyweight Championship, and following this triumph by defeating Roddy Piper in a loser leaves town encounter on September 20 in Portland, Oregon.
 He successfully defended the title that winter against Jonathan Boyd and Sivi Afi before losing it to Jay Youngblood in early 1981.
 Rose would get a measure of revenge by defeating Youngblood in a loser leaves town match on May 12, 1981.
-On October 6, 1981 he capture the Northwest Heavyweight Championship for a third time, defeating Steve Regal in Portland.
+On October 6, 1981, he capture the Northwest Heavyweight Championship for a third time, defeating Steve Regal in Portland.
 Regal would regain it eighteen days later in a rematch.

 While continuing to be a mainstay in Portland Northwest Wrestling, Rose also traveled to fellow NWA territory Georgia Championship Wrestling in 1982.
-Teaming with Rip Oliver they won two televised matches before losing to the Funk Brothers in the first round of a tournament to crown the NWA World Tag-Team Championship on February 28, 1982 in Atlanta, Georgia.
-Back in PNW and five years after his first NWA World Heavyweight Championship match, Rose earned another shot — this time against current champion Ric Flair.
+Teaming with Rip Oliver they won two televised matches before losing to the Funk Brothers in the first round of a tournament to crown the NWA World Tag-Team Championship on February 28, 1982, in Atlanta.
+Back in PNW and five years after his first NWA World Heavyweight Championship match, Rose earned another shot—this time against current champion Ric Flair.
 Flair however was victorious in a match that was refereed by Curt Hennig.

 Rose next embarked on a lengthy tour of New Japan Pro-Wrestling that spring, wrestling opponents including Yoshiaki Yatsu, Yoshiaki Fujiwara, and Animal Hamaguchi.
 He returned to the PNW in June and had multiple matches with Matt Bourne before finally departing for the World Wrestling Federation.